Arial/docs← Agent view

 }

 Only running experiments appear.
 Concluded ones are dropped so a stale SDK never re-emits experiment.exposed for a decided experiment.
-Weights are integers; the SDK normalises and hashes the actor id (account_id when present, anonymous_id otherwise) to pick a deterministic variant.
+Weights are integers; the SDK normalises and hashes the actor id to pick a deterministic variant: anonymous_id for anonymous_only (web experiments), account_id ?? anonymous_id for account_or_anonymous, user_id for user_only (unidentified visitors get the fallback).

 Errors follow the standard envelope.
 A 401 means the write key is invalid or revoked; a 5xx is transient — the SDK keeps serving the last cached body until the next poll succeeds.